Loan Types for Manufacturing Businesses

 Cash Flow Shortages

-Outside of real estate and big equipment purchases, there are countless reasons a manufacturing business would need additional funds to better manage cash flow.
+Outside of real estate and big equipment purchases, there are countless reasons additional manufacturing finance efforts would be needed to better manage cash flow.

 Cash flow refers to the funds coming in (revenue) and going out (costs).
 It is inevitable for a business to find itself in a cash flow pinch at some point when revenue falls short of costs and expenses.
 These cash flow pinches can be caused by accelerated growth in the business, a slow-paying customer, unexpected expenses, natural disasters, or a ramp-up in business where you need to increase labor or make a big material order.
 But at the end of the day, the mortgage or rent still needs to be paid, payroll needs to be met, and materials ordered.